paulritzman/The-Floor-Is-Lava/README.md

 # The-Floor-Is-Lava

 This project represents the culmination of the Code Fellows 201 course.
 We developed a vertical platformer game, which incorporates elements from several realms within Computer Science.
-Written entirely in Vanilla JavaScript, along with HTML5/CSS, we were tasked with completing this project within 5 business days.
+Written entirely in Vanilla JavaScript, along with HTML5/CSS, we were tasked with completing this project within 4 days.

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/paulritzman/about-me/blob/master/LICENSE) file for details